tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 # #631 Long Running Timer

-Building a very low frequency 555 timer circuit.
+Building a very low frequency 555 timer circuit, and pushing the envelope with a 1GΩ zero-electrolytic design using the low-leakage TLC5556C.

 ![Build](./assets/LongRunning_build.jpg?raw=true)